stosia/awesome-ml-for-trading/README.md

 * Schmidt, Anatoly B. [**_Financial markets and trading: an introduction to market microstructure and trading strategies._**](http://a.co/fqw6BrI) Vol. 637.
 John Wiley & Sons, 2011. [[Google Scholar (28)](https://scholar.google.com/scholar?cluster=2144017200463163368&hl=en&as_sdt=0,5)]

+  This book is divided into three parts: 1) introduction to market structure and various models to describe how it works, 2) theories about market dynamics, 3) introduction on trading strategies focusing on technical analysis and arbitrage and discussion on aspects such as backtesting and execution.
+Probably not for newbie due to heavy maths used throughout the book.
+Part 3 is not very deep.

 ## Papers, Thesis